-This easy recipe for spicy and tangy Schezwan noodles is completely vegan, and delicious to prepare as a tasty lunch or dinner.
+This easy recipe for spicy and tangy Schezwan Noodles is completely vegan, and delicious to prepare as a tasty lunch or dinner.
 It features stir fried vegetables and noodles tossed with a homemade Schezwan sauce that’s got a kick of heat and just the right hint of sweetness.
 Follow my step-by-step instructions with photos and video to make a batch tonight!

 Schezwan noodles are often enjoyed as a street food snack, but are super easy and delicious to make at home whenever you have a craving.

-The foundation of the recipe is the homemade Schezwan Sauce, which is so amazing on any number of savory dishes.
+Like I have mentioned above, the foundation of the recipe is the homemade Schezwan Sauce, which is so amazing on any number of savory dishes.

-It adds a yummy sweet and spicy kick as a dip or sauce on fried rice, or with pakoras and veg momos!
+It adds a yummy sweet and spicy kick as a dip or sauce on fried rice, or with pakoras and Veg Momos!

 Unlike the traditional Chinese sichuan or szechuan noodles that has red chilli oil and is served warm or cold, schezwan noodles is made with schezwan sauce and is served hot.